A Divio application’s domains are managed in the Domains view (or via the Divio API).

 This needs to list all the domains applied in the interface which are made available via

 It is up to the application to read and make use of these environment variables correctly.
-For example, an application will not automatically redirect to the primary domain from another unless it can read the environment variables and apply the appropriate configuration.
+For example, an application will not automatically redirect to the primary domain from another one unless it can read the environment variables and apply the appropriate configuration.

 (This doesn’t apply to legacy Aldryn Django applications, which will configure themselves automatically using these variables.
 See redirects in Aldryn Django applications.)

 Redirects in applications will typically take place at one of two different levels: